ermlikeyeah/ermlikeyeah.github.io/_posts/2019-10-07-run-notes-2019-september.markdown

 Looking to the future, I bagged a place on the Percy Pud 10k in Sheffield in early December.
 Maybe a race is what I need to focus me a little more.

-Ive also been dabbling in some yoga to see if it can free up my legs a little.
+I've also been dabbling in some yoga to see if it can free up my legs a little.
 My hamstrings feel tight a bit so I’ve been giving it a go.
 Thanks to James Boardwell who seemed to be reading my mind pointing me towards [Run Better With Yoga](https://instagram.com/runbetterwithyoga?igshid=wenkdkq46iqi).

 ### Goals for October